 The Adult Lower Extremity Reconstructive Surgery Fellowship is designed to provide you with exposure to a large volume and variety of reconstructive surgical problems involving the hip and knee.
-The program includes 12 months of clinical work on four to six consultant's services; each rotation is six weeks to three months in duration.
+The program includes 12 months of clinical work on four to six consultants' services; each rotation is six weeks to three months long.

 While on these clinical services, you work one-on-one with a member of our adult lower extremity reconstructive group, perform preoperative consultations and participate actively in surgical procedures, and are directly involved in postoperative patient management.

 In addition, you are active in specialty-specific educational conferences and the development of clinical research projects.
 The fellowship is designed to provide flexibility in achieving your career goals.

 The Adult Lower Extremity Reconstructive Surgery Fellowship fulfills the requirements for training as stated by the American Board of Orthopaedic Surgery and is accredited by the Accreditation Council for Graduate Medical Education.